25–100 Bed Hospital Registration Process in Nepal: Requirements, Cost & MoHP Approval Guide (2026)

 • Assessment of financial stability and operational efficiency

-Renewal of registration is contingent upon satisfactory performance in these monitoring procedures.
+For renewal of registration is contingent upon satisfactory performance in these monitoring procedures.

 What is the minimum capital requirement for 25-100 bed hospitals?